Internet in Afghanistan: Legal and regulatory frameworks

-Afghanistan is one of the least developed countries in the world, mainly due to the decades of war and lack of foreign investment.
-Freedom of expression is inviolable under the Constitution of Afghanistan, and every Afghan has the right to print or publish topics without prior submission to state authorities in accordance with the law.
-However, the normative limits of the law are clear: under the Constitution no law can be contrary to the beliefs and provisions of the sacred religion of Islam.
-Mass media law has become increasingly attentive to more vigorous adherence to this principle.
+Legal rights to freedom of expression and its limits

+Freedom of expression was inviolable under the Constitution of the Islamic Republic of Afghanistan, and every Afghan had the right to print or publish topics without prior submission to state authorities in accordance with the law.
+However, the normative limit of the law was clear: under the Constitution no law could be contrary to the beliefs and provisions of the sacred religion of Islam.
+Mass media law had become increasingly attentive to more vigorous adherence to this principle.
 The Media Law decreed by President Hamid Karzai in December 2005, just before the national legislature was formed, included a ban on four broad content categories: the publication of news contrary to Islam and other religions; slanderous or insulting materials concerning individuals; matters contrary to the Afghan Constitution or criminal law; and the exposure of the identities of victims of violence.
 A draft amendment of the law circulating in 2006 added four additional proscribed categories: content jeopardizing the stability, national security, and territorial integrity of Afghanistan; false information that might disrupt public opinion; promotion of any religion other than Islam; and "material which might damage physical well-being, psychological and moral security of people, especially children and the youth".

+Independence of the media

 The independence of the media was also brought into question by the March 2004 Media Law enacted by the transitional government, which handed the Minister of Culture and Information important veto powers (e.g., foreign agencies and international organizations may print news bulletins only after obtaining permission from the Minister) and leadership of a Media Evaluation Commission that reviews appeals of rejections of licenses by the Ministry of Information and Culture.
 The proposed amendment to the Media Law in late 2006 dissolved the Media Evaluation Commission and two other regulatory bodies, the National Commission of Radio and Television Broadcast, and an investigation commission that reviewed complaints against journalists and decided which cases should be forwarded to courts for prosecution.